Pregnant Woman Skips Sister’s Wedding After Feeling Ignored About Her Due Date

 Going out of state is out of the questionReddit

 Every postpartum mom needs time for her body to heal from giving birth.
-Travelling, in such a period, can be physically taxing and can increase the risk of the new mom having complications.
+Traveling during this period can be physically taxing and can increase the risk of complications for the new mom.

-Some Redditors pointed out that if someone is traveling, they would have to wait hours to get to a proper hospital in case of an emergency involving them or their child.
-Share your thoughts about this story with us by dropping a comment below.
+Some Redditors pointed out that if someone is traveling, they would have to wait hours to reach a proper hospital in case of an emergency involving them or their child.
+Share your thoughts about this story with us by leaving a comment below.

 More articles you might like